 This depends on the type of recording clearing you are trying to get on the other case.

-Terminating your probation can take approximately six months, depending on your the specifics of the case, the court’s workload and whether there are objections from the prosecutor or probation department.
+Terminating your probation can take approximately four to six months, depending on your the specifics of the case, the court’s workload and whether there are objections from the prosecutor or probation department.

 The courts handle these petitions on a first-come, first-served basis.
 We will work to get your case before the judge as quickly as we can.